cliffjsgit/class5-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 11.4
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "has_duplicates" should return True if there are any duplicates,
-# otherwise return False.
-#
 # 1. If you did Exercise 10.7, you already have a function named "has_duplicates"
 # that takes a list as a parameter and returns True if there is any object that